Enhance Your Beauty, Embrace Your Confidence

 No. You will receive anesthesia and sedation medication to help you sleep comfortably during your procedure.
 You will not feel anything during your surgery.
 Also, after your procedure, we will prescribe oral pain medication to help soothe any post-operative discomfort.

 Every patient heals at a different pace; however, in general, most of our patients return to work within a few days to a week.
-Patients who work desk jobs may return sooner than those whose jobs requires more physical movement, including regular bending, lifting or straining.
+Patients who work desk jobs may return sooner than those whose jobs require more physical movement, including regular bending, lifting or straining.

 During your initial recovery, it’s important to listen to your body and not push yourself if you don’t feel ready to return to work.
-Get plenty of rest, nourish your body with the right foods, do some light exercise and follow all aftercare instructions pertaining to your healing incisions.
+Get plenty of rest, nourish your body with the right foods, do some light exercise, and follow all aftercare instructions pertaining to your healing incisions.

 Yes.
 In most cases, women with breast implants are able to successfully breastfeed their children.
 Some evidence shows that certain breast augmentation incisions have a slight risk of interfering with breastfeeding — namely, the periareolar incision.
 However, if this is an important priority to you, Dr. Burt would be happy to discuss your options during your surgical consultation.

 There are several considerations that factor into selecting the right implant size, including your body’s frame and the type of results you hope to achieve.
 Many women want to achieve a noticeable difference but don’t want to look artificially enhanced.
 Dr. Burt focuses on helping you choose the best size for your body type and your goals.
 She will have a detailed discussion with you about your proportions and explain how different sized implants will create specific outcomes.
-Measurements will be taken during your consultation to allow Dr. Burt to help you find the right geometric shape, type and volume of implant.
+Measurements will be taken during your consultation to allow Dr. Burt to help you find the right geometric shape, type, and volume of implant.

 We understand that surgical costs are a huge consideration for our patients.

-The cost of breast augmentation varies by several factors, including the type of implants used and the specific augmentation procedure.
+The cost of breast augmentation Naperville IL surgery varies by several factors, including the type of implants used and the specific augmentation procedure.
 According to the American Society of Plastic Surgeons, the national average cost of primary breast augmentation is $3,543 (this number does not include anesthesia, facility fees and other expenses) and does not include a formal breast lift.